 Themes

-Did you creat a beautiful theme for forumify and want to share or sell it on the marketplace?
-Then you'll have to create a theme.
+Did you create a beautiful theme for forumify and want to share or sell it on the marketplace?
+Then you'll have to create a theme plugin.

 Dissection of a theme: